 13. Sharon and Roman Polanski were married in 1968, three years after they met.
 She wore a white mini-dress to her wedding.

 14. Sharon was outspoken, once calling Don’t Make Waves a terrible movie.
 The film received terrible reviews when it was released, although it has enjoyed a slight resurgence in recent years.

 15. Sharon was a smoker, but Polanski thought it was a nasty habit.
 She often hid her smoking from him.

 16. Sharon Tate was often photographed by Shahrokh Hatami, a friend as well as photographer.
-He was instrumental at trial.
+He was instrumental in tying Charles Manson to the murders at trial.